 The role of volunteers in supporting and sustaining cultural activities in the county cannot be underestimated.
-For example, in Haverfordwest Town Museum provide opportunities for they lever in 1,500 volunteers a year.
-Volunteering for a museum, for charities and Aarts venues helps to bring different generations together.
+For example, Haverfordwest Town Museum provide opportunities for 1,500 volunteers a year.
+Volunteering for a museum, for charities and arts venues helps to bring different generations together.
 Milford Haven Museum is entirely volunteer run, providing the community with a valuable place to get experience as a young person and to feel part of the community as a retired person.